opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Cost factor**

 The `costFactor` is used to add an additional cost to the leg´s  generalized-cost.
 The time-penalty is multiplied with the cost-factor.
-A cost-factor of zero, give no extra cost, while 1.0 will add the same amount to both time and cost.
+A cost-factor of zero, gives no extra cost, while 1.0 will add the same amount to both time and cost.